Adinkra-Ideas/Receive_SMS_ONLINE_Website/README.md

 # Receive_SMS_ONLINE_Website

-The sample big json object that I made after using individual sample json objects to mock the backend data for Views.
+The sample json object that I made after using individual sample json objects to mock the backend data for Views.
 This big json object is a connection of all the individual pages sample json, and it helped me lay the basis for drawing the db table relationships.

     $countries = [